Daniela Blume

-Daniela Blume (born 9 February 1980 in Barcelona) is a Spanish sex therapist and radio presenter, named the 13th sexiest woman in the world by readers of FHM in Spain.
+Daniela Blume (born 9 February 1985 in Barcelona) is a Spanish sex therapist and radio presenter and pornstar, named the 13th sexiest woman in the world by readers of FHM in Spain.
 Her birthname is Alexandra García, she moved to Canada and studied her Sexology career there.

 History

 After her return from study in Canada, she worked as a stripper in the Sala Bagdad of Barcelona, and later she worked in the program Crónicas marcianas, until the end of issue (in July 2005).
 Despite this, she continued in Telecinco, when she was a reporter in the program "TNT", directed by Jordi González.

 Also at the time, she was a stripper in the program Condició femenina of Canal Català and she worked as a sexologist.

 In June 2007, she posed in Interviú magazine.

 From September 2007 until July 2013, she was an announcer on the radio program: Ponte a Prueba in the Europa FM station.
 In 2009, she wrote with director of program, Uri Sabat a book entitled: El Manual de Ponte a Prueba.

 In 2009, she participated in the Telecinco program Supervivientes: Perdidos en Honduras.
 In this program, she was the eighth to be expelled after being on that island for 57 days.
 In that same year, she occasionally collaborated in the program leading Telecinco: Sálvame.
 In the summer of 2011, she was the host of a TV program on Antena 3, Comer, beber y amar.